About the bill

 H.R.
 1294 requires that the Department of Homeland Security’s major acquisition programs be subject to great Departmental and Congressional oversight when they fail to meet key cost, schedule, or performance requirements.
 Specifically, the legislation establishes a remediation plan and root cause analysis of a “breach” in a major acquisition program.
-The Under Secretary for Management at the Department is required ...
+The Under Secretary for Management at the Department is required to review and approve the plan, submit the plan and analysis to Congress, and take corrective action.
+The legislation defines a major acquisition program as an expenditure of ...

 Last Updated: Mar 21, 2017